Cystic Fibrosis Airway Research Group and Respiratory X-Ray Imaging Laboratory

 - Effective gene treatment of airway stem cells 鈥 the cells naturally present in the airway that are responsible for repair and renewal of airway tissue 鈥 will provide very long-lived correction after the initial dosing is completed, with a goal of seeking lifelong correction for the patient.

-The need for fast, reliable, and non-invasive methods to pre-clinically test for correction of CF airway physiological function has led to rapid progress using novel synchroton X-ray imaging approaches in live mice in collaboration with physicists from Monash University.
+The need for fast, reliable, and non-invasive methods to pre-clinically test for correction of CF airway physiological function has led to rapid progress using novel synchrotron X-ray imaging approaches in live mice in collaboration with physicists from Monash University.
 These techniques quantify the effects of treatments on airway surface function (including mucociliary transit), as well as the local airflow in the lungs during breathing.

 Further information: